GU4243-ADS/spring2018-project1-yujiehu/README.md

     ##  9 join             1
     ## 10 perpetrators    -2

-Calculate sentiment scores for each sentence.
-Showed the highest 15 score among all sentences
+Calculated sentiment scores for each sentence and showed the highest 15 score among all sentences

 ``` r
 head(sentiscore,15)